-Currently the Behals are living in Virginia, where Brian servings as the MAF mobilizer for the southeastern U.S. He travels from PA to FL representing MAF at colleges (both secular and Christian), churches, missions conferences and airshows looking for the men and women God is calling to serve in MAF as pilots, mechanics, teachers or technology professionals (in LT and IT).
+Currently the Behals are living in Virginia, where Brian serves as the East Coast Mobilization Team Leader.
+He travels from Maine to Florida representing MAF at colleges (both secular and Christian), churches, missions conferences and airshows looking for the men and women God is calling to serve in MAF as pilots, mechanics, teachers or technology professionals (in LT and IT).

 Pam continues in leadership with Bible Study Fellowship, as well as working one day per week as a Labor and Delivery Nurse at a local hospital.
 Psalm 119:54 is a stabilizing force for Pam.
 She shares, “No matter where God takes us, His Word is our unchanging truth, strength, and song.”

 Brian was born in Anchorage, Alaska and lived in Turkey and Panama, before his family settled in Arlington, Virginia.
 He was introduced to Jesus Christ through the ministry of Young Life and accepted Christ as his Savior in 1974.
 After high school, Brian attended Virginia Tech where he earned a B.S. degree with concentrations in math, biology, and chemistry.
 He went into business for himself and after selling the two small businesses he owned attended Moody Aviation earning his Commercial Pilot’s License with Instrument Rating.
 He is also an Airframe and Powerplant mechanic.